methodphoto/mincc/data/2019/2019-frensham.md

 title: "Frensham v The Min"
 gameLocation: "Hollowdene Recreation Ground"
 gameDate: "02/06/2019"
+shortReport: "Frensham batted first and made 192 for 9.
+The Min replied with 196 for 6."
 result: "The Min won by 4 wkts"
 resultType: "Won"
 type: "game"
 ---

-Played at {gameLocation} on {gameDate}

-Frensham batted first and made 192 for 9.
-The Min replied with 196 for 6.

-Result: {result}

 ## Brook Innings

 | Batsman | Dismissal |  | Runs |